NikitaIvanovV/ictree/README.md

 You can toggle folding of directories by hitting `Enter`.
 You can move around with arrow keys but if you know the Vi commands, they are supported too!

 You can press `y` to copy a selected item into X clipboard.
 Note that you must have `xsel` installed to use the command.

+You also can press `o` to write a path to standard output and exit program.
+It may be useful in a system without X environment.

 Please read the manual (`man ictree`) for more details on existing commands and options.